canonical/sphinx-docs-starter-pack/docs/reference/automatic_checks_inclusivelanguage.rst

 .. note::

-   Entries in ``.custom-wordlist`` are case-sensitive only when a capitalised word is used.
+   Entries in ``.custom-wordlist`` are case-sensitive only when a capitalized word is used.
 For instance:

    - Adding ``kustom`` will cause all instances of ``Kustom`` and ``kustom`` to be ignored.
    - Adding ``Kustom`` will cause only instances of ``Kustom`` to be ignored.